adityatripathi676/news-categorizer/README.md

 ## License

 This project is open-source.
-[Specify your license, e.g., MIT]
+[MIT]

 ---

-## Contact

-For further inquiries or issues, feel free to reach out through the GitHub repository.